 Recomm endation Sport Strategic Recommendation Priority Sites / Areas / Clubs Action Timescale s Responsibilities to a greater or lesser extent on the greens.
 Bowling greens need intensive maintenance to sustain the quality and provide the autumn and winter maintenance of scarifying and top dressing and application of autumn fertiliser is undertaken this will help to sustain the greens.
 Review green maintenance programmes to ensure maximum benefit of the investment made.
 Dev Alliance / Bowls Federation Review of social facilities for all parks sites, but potential opportunities to combine with other sports.
 Undertake a review of opportunities to support further social opportunities for parks clubs.
 This should include evaluation of best practice elsewhere, as well as an assessment of opportunities to provide social facilities for existing parks clubs.
 It should be noted that this will not be possible for every site and that opportunities to provide a district wide solution should be considered.
-Medium Term Club / Bowls Dev Alliance / Bowls Federation
+Club / Bowls Dev Alliance / Bowls Federation

-Reco Sport mme ndati on Strategic Recommendation Priority Sites / Areas / Clubs Action Timescal es Identifi ed Resour ces (if known) Responsibiliti es F1 Footb all Protectallfootballpitchesthatarerequiredtomeetcurrentorprojectedfuturedemand.Thisincludes sitescontainingactiveplaying fieldsbutnotcurrentlymarkedoutandsitesthathavepreviouslyfunctionedasplayingfieldsbutnotidentifiedassuitablefordisposal.deficienciesidentifiedfocusshouldbeonenhancingqualityofexistingsites.
-Sites listed in Table 10.7 of the assessment report Recommended Football pitch provision for disposal; Former Ravensdale School Former Sherwood School Rosebrook Primary Forest Road Recreation Ground Land adjacent to Newgate Lane Primary School provision that are suitable for protection and disposal in this strategy is up to date (PP Assessment Appendices C & F).
+Reco mme ndati on Sport Strategic Recommendation Priority Sites / Areas / Clubs Action Timescal es Identifi ed Resour ces (if known) Responsibiliti es F1 Football Protect all football pitches that are required to meet current or projected future demand.
+This includes sites containing active playing fields but not currently marked out and sites that have previously functioned as playing fields but not identified as suitable for disposal.
+As there are no quantitative deficiencies identified focus should be on enhancing quality of existing sites.
+Table 10.7 of the assessment report Recommended Football pitch provision for disposal; • Former Ravensdale School • Former Sherwood School • Rosebrook Primary • Forest Road Recreation Ground • Land adjacent provision that are suitable for protection and disposal in this strategy is up to date (PP Assessment Appendices C & F).
 Incorporate policy within the emerging local plan protecting valuable football pitches.
 This should link with the priorities of the assessment and take into account the monitoring and review process which may see updates occur.
 Ensure that the findings of this assessment are considered when making decisions relating to playing fields (including through the allocations and development policies).
 Use this information in combination with the relevant community open Short Term and Ongoing MDC (Planning and Parks)

-Reco mme ndati on Sport Strategic Recommendation Priority Sites / Areas / Clubs Action Timescal es Identifi ed Resour ces (if known) Responsibiliti es Sandy Lane Playing Fields Littleworth former school playing field Westfield Lane Chesterfield Road AGP development sites, within the F2 Address current and potential longer term issues with the quality of football provision by enhancing the existing pitch stock as follows; • Investing capital in supported to those rated as poor or capacity is improved and / or retained.
+Reco mme ndati on Sport Strategic Recommendation Priority Sites / Areas / Clubs Action Timescal es Identifi ed Resour ces (if known) Responsibiliti es Sandy Lane Playing Fields Littleworth former school playing field Westfield Lane Chesterfield Road AGP development sites, within the F2 Address current and potential longer term issues with the quality of football provision by enhancing the existing pitch stock as follows; Investing capital in should be supported to those rated as poor or capacity is improved and / or retained.
 Integrate requirements within MDC Parks Maintenance Schedule and on-going review Short Term and Ongoing MDC (Parks)/ Clubs